Japanese Motorcycle Brands

 Kawasaki Logo

-Shōzō Kawasaki is the founder of the eponymous motorcycle brand.
-The Kawasaki Tsukiji shipyard, created by him in 1887, became an example of the most modern technologies for the production of ships, adopted by him from European shipbuilders.
-This led to the name change to Kawasaki Dockyard Co and the development of the then fantastic scuba diving units.
-The company was distinguished by applying innovative ideas, reflected in its production: in 1906 – the first submarine; in 1922 – the first aircraft.
-And in 1963, the Kawasaki Motorcycle Corporation was already founded, which bought the motorcycle manufacturer Meguro, providing the creation of a new and promising production of Kawasaki motorcycles.
-Today the office of the world’s largest corporation Kawasaki Heavy Industries is located in Tokyo.
+Shozo Kawasaki is the founder of the eponymous brand of motorcycles.
+The Kawasaki Tsukiji shipyard, which he founded in 1887, became an exemplar of the application of the most modern shipbuilding technologies he adopted from European shipbuilders.
+This led to a name change to Kawasaki Dockyard Co and the development of fantastic scuba-diving vehicles.
+The company was distinguished by innovative ideas reflected in its products: in 1906, the first submarine, and in 1922, the first airplane.
+In 1963, Kawasaki Motorcycle Corporation was founded and acquired the motorcycle manufacturer Meguro, thereby creating a new and promising motorcycle production company.
+Today, the office of the world’s largest corporation, Kawasaki Heavy Industries, is located in Tokyo.

-The company’s logo underwent its last change in 2014 when a badge was added to the traditional graphic representation of the brand name.
-It was used for the first time on the new Kawasaki Ninja H2.
-It features an emblem made in the traditional lime green color with a stylized K top symbol, rounded legs, and a text underneath – the brand name.
-The sign has two meanings – an abbreviation of the name and a “river” sign, which symbolizes the adherence to the traditions originating from the brand’s original history.
+The last change to the company’s logo was in 2014, when an icon was added to the brand name’s traditional graphic representation.
+It was first used on the new Kawasaki Ninja H2 motorcycle.
+It is an emblem in the traditional lime green color, with a stylized upper K symbol, rounded legs, and text underneath – the brand’s name.
+The mark has two meanings: the name’s abbreviation and the “river” sign, symbolizing the brand’s commitment to traditions rooted in its history.

 Tohatsu